sarathsasidharan/fabric-launcher/docs/load_data_scalable.md

 # Load Data - One Time

 Fabric provides you capabilities in both Dataflows Gen2 as well as Data Pipelines to load your data.
-For relatively smaller files, Data Flow Gen2 provides you with the GetData option to fetch data from a multitude of sources.
+For relatively smaller files, Dataflows Gen2 provides you with the GetData option to fetch data from a multitude of sources.
 This contains 150+ connectors to different sources you can connect to get your data.
-Using Data Flow Gen2 you can also load data from the OneLake storage.
+Using Dataflows Gen2 you can also load data from the OneLake storage.
 The option to upload a file from the local machine, using drag and drop is also available.

 ![load_options_dfg2](/images/connect_options_dfg2.png)